Contributors

 Los Alamos National Laboratory

-Wei is a computer scientist whose research is focused on runtime systems and programing models for heterogeneous systems.
+Wei is a computer scientist whose research is focused on runtime systems and programming models for heterogeneous systems.
 He has worked on a variety of task-based runtime systems, such as Legion and PaRSEC.
 He was also a member of the Open MPI team, developing CUDA-aware capability for Open MPI.
 Wei received his Ph.D. in Computer Science from the University of Tennessee at Knoxville and joined the Programming Models team in 2017.